Elliana Pogrebinsky: Personal life

-Elliana Pogrebinsky was born April 22, 1998 in Los Gatos, California.
+Elliana Pogrebinsky was born April 22, 1998, in Los Gatos, California.
 She is the daughter of Natalia and Vladimir Pogrebinsky, and has an elder brother, Daniel.
-Her parents moved to the United States in the late 1980s from Odessa, Ukraine.
+Her parents moved to the United States in the late 1980s from Odesa, Ukraine.
 She is Jewish and celebrated her bat mitzvah in 2011.

-As a child, Pogrebinsky studied at a ballet school in San Jose, California and competed in ballroom dancing and in rhythmic gymnastics, winning a Pacific Region title and qualifying for three national championships at three levels.
+As a child, Pogrebinsky studied at a ballet school in San Jose, California, and competed in ballroom dancing and in rhythmic gymnastics, winning a Pacific Region title and qualifying for three national championships at three levels.
 After moving from California to Maryland in 2009, she attended Westland Middle School and Bethesda-Chevy Chase High School.
 In 2016, she graduated from FlexTech Academy in Novi, Michigan.
 She is now enrolled at the University of San Francisco pursuing a bachelor's degree in Kinesiology and has an internship at the athletic department in Strength and Conditioning at USF.

 Career

 Early years

 Pogrebinsky began skating as a three-year-old in San Jose.
 From 2005 to 2009, she was coached by Marina Klimova and Sergei Ponomarenko in California.

 Pogrebinsky teamed up with Ross Gudis in March 2009.
 They were coached by Alexei Kiliakov, Elena Novak, and Dmytri Ilin in Wheaton and Rockville, Maryland.
-Making their ISU Junior Grand Prix debut, they placed 6th in Lake Placid, New York and 11th in Bled, Slovenia in 2012, before placing 5th in junior dance at the 2013 U.S. Championships.
+Making their ISU Junior Grand Prix debut, they placed 6th in Lake Placid, New York, and 11th in Bled, Slovenia in 2012, before placing 5th in junior dance at the 2013 U.S. Championships.
 In the 2013–14 season, they competed at two more JGP events – finishing 4th in Riga, Latvia, and 6th in Gdańsk, Poland – and placed 5th for the second year in a row at the U.S. Championships.